 Multicharts

-- You will need a data source otherwise there is little you can do.
+- You will need a data source; otherwise, there is little you can do.

 - Can easily import and export data.
-In fact, you can export Tradestation data and import this directly into Multicharts database without any issues.
+In fact, you can export Tradestation data and import this directly into the Multicharts database without any issues.

 - Read more about Multicharts data feed

-- Free data available: immediately after installation the only free data available is Free Quotes free end-of-day historical daily data coming from Yahoo, Google and MSN (see Free Quotes).
+- Free data available: immediately after installation, the only free data available is Free Quotes, free end-of-day historical daily data coming from Yahoo, Google and MSN (see Free Quotes).

 NinjaTrader

-- Kinetick data is free for end of day data for stocks, futures and forex which is a big plus for those wanting to use this as a backtesting platform.
+- Kinetick data is free for end-of-day data for stocks, futures and forex, which is a big plus for those wanting to use this as a backtesting platform.

 - Live data from Kinetick cost is extortionate at $60 fixed, and then futures exchanges like CME and CBOT are priced at $111 each per month!

-- NinjaTrader does support additional market data providers such as Esignal, Tradestation, IQ Feed – see full list here.
+- NinjaTrader does support additional market data providers such as Esignal, Tradestation, and IQ Feed – see the full list here.
 NinjaTrader itself offers to choose from three main data providers based on your specific trading needs: Continuum, Kinetick and Rithmic

 - Continuum – data provider that delivers low-latency connectivity to the futures exchanges.
 It is highly recommended for traders who need fast and accurate data with seamless operation between analysis and trading execution.
 CQG data feeds deliver real-time and historical data from seventy-five global sources.
 See full pricing here.
 CQG Server-Side Trading Tools eliminate the impact of geographic latency to give traders optimal order execution – Although CQG data feed is widely used, users tend to complain about its reliability and speed during busy times: